Public service reform is a ten-year plan to transform the organisation, management and the delivery of services to customers.

 - Estates optimisation - ensuring we make the most effective use of our buildings across the island and ensuring the best possible customer access

 - Innovation and continuous improvement - ensuring we are cultivating and exploiting ideas for improvement from both inside and outside the organisation

-You can access a copy of the framework here: http://change.gov.gg/ or you can open a copy in the downloads section of this page.
+You can access a copy of the framework in the downloads section on this page.
 Summary leaflets are also available in Latvian, Portuguese and Polish.